konskons11/FungID/Readme.md

 _Performance Metrics:_ Training accuracy, loss, validation accuracy, and validation loss are tracked and visualized with an option to be exported as graphs by the user.

+# Testing Mode
-_Testing Mode:_ Classify new images using pre-trained models with ease.
+Classify new images using pre-trained models with ease.

 _Comprehensive Results:_ Visualize detected circular regions of Petri dishes and display classified results with predicted species and confidence levels.
 Options to save classification reports and processed images are also provided.